physics-uwstout/lab-notebooks-saturated-absorption-spectroscopy/Saturated Absorption Spectroscopy/Plechacek_Anthony/February 15th, 2024.md

 - Why do they not have a temperature controller?

 [[39300F90-69AA-4AA0-9554-D86684902736.pdf]]
-Summary: These paper went over the complete extensive setup of a diode laser for our experiment.
+Summary: This paper went over the complete extensive setup of a diode laser for our experiment.
 It has a lot of good information on what we should be looking for with specifications.
 They recommend a laser with a bandwidth of 1MHz.

+Talked to Dr. Zimmerman
+Our first objective for this project will try to get the current laser diode setup to function and observe SAS.
+Parallel with that process we will also 3D print the mounts for the external cavity.
+We also discussed diffraction gratings.
+I am use to them diffracting where the diffracted light goes through the grating.
+The papers use a different kind a diffraction grating which is glazed.
+This glazed portion causes the diffraction to reflect backwards and are specialized for a particular order and wavelength.
+The ones we have are for 780nm with 1200lines/mm.